Louisiana Sports Hall of Fame: History

 The museum had been fifty-five years in search of a permanent home.
 Many of the artifacts had previously been stored at Prather Coliseum on the campus of Northwestern State University in Natchitoches.

-Because of Hurricane Katrina there had been fear that the proposed museum would be deleted from approved projects in 2005 by the Louisiana Bond Commission.
-Then State Representative Taylor Townsend, however, informed Hall of Fame executive director Doug Ireland that the sports museum, unlike other similar proposals, had survived the vetting process.
-Natchitoches Mayor Lee Posey said the museum is a "tremendous" boost to Natchitoches-area tourism.
+In the aftermath of Hurricane Katrina, there were concerns that the proposed museum would be removed from the list of approved projects in 2005 by the Louisiana Bond Commission.
+However, then-state representative Taylor Townsend informed Hall of Fame executive director Doug Ireland that the sports museum, unlike other similar proposals, had survived the vetting process.